-Going carbon neutral is an excellent way to take responsibility for greenhouse gases that we produce every time we turn on our computers, drive a car, or ride a motorbike.
+Carbon neutrality is a wonderful strategy to accept responsibility for greenhouse gases generated every time we turn on our home heating, drive a car, or ride a motorbike.

 Since climate change has become a global issue, emission reduction in any part of the world positively impacts the overall environment.

 Before discussing how to achieve carbon neutrality, we will start with its basic introduction for detailed information.
 So, let’s get started.

 Table of Contents

 - Why Go Carbon Neutral?

 - Carbon Neutral vs. Net Zero Emissions: What’s the Difference?

 - Net Zero Emission

 - 1. Switching to renewable and/or energy-efficient products